 Bees have inspired scientific and engineering projects such as the use of hexagons in engineering.
 The study of bees (especially honey bees) has generated huge amounts of scientific research and they are probably the most studied creature after humans.

 Bees have also inspired philosophical and poetic ideas.

 Bees are awesome because they have much to teach humans about co-operation and industriousness, hence their frequent use in symbolism.
 Who knows what bees may teach us tomorrow?

 Bees are important simply because they are a species with a right to their existence, just as any other!

 All creatures play a role in this great web of life, and earth’s rich biodiversity sustains not only other species, but also humanity.

-COPYRIGHT 2010 - 2017: WWW.BUZZABOUTBEES.NET
+COPYRIGHT 2010 - 2023: WWW.BUZZABOUTBEES.NET